greg-raven/Impeachment-Chronicles/_posts/2024-01-30-moats-and-alligators.md

 Rep. Robert Garcia (D-CA):

-> So let's review the majority’s border ideas, that they've actually presented.
+> So let's review the majority's border ideas, that they've actually presented.
 Here they are:
 >
 > Donald Trump actually has said that he wants to build alligator moats along the border.
 That's one of his incredible ideas.
 >